 4.9.1 Applicants who are not UK, EU or EEA citizens wishing to gain admission to the University must meet and possess the appropriate leave to remain in the UK and satisfy immigration requirements in force at the time of entry onto the course.
 The University will not normally accept students whose decision by the Home Office is pending.

-4.9.2 Students seeking sponsorship through UK Visas and Immigration Tier 4 sponsorship will be required to meet the requirements as set out by the Home Office in addition to University requirements.
+4.9.2 Students seeking sponsorship through UK Visas and Immigration will be required to meet the requirements as set out by the Home Office in addition to University requirements.

-4.9.3 Students who are not UK or EU nationals and who are not sponsored under Tier 4 will be required to demonstrate that they have appropriate leave to remain in the UK.
+4.9.3 Students who are not UK nationals and who are not holding a Student visa will be required to demonstrate that they have appropriate leave to remain in the UK.